 At each school or site in the District, the procedures for investigating bullying and/or harassment include:

 A. The principal/site administrator or designee selects a designee(s), employed by the School District, trained in investigative procedures to initiate the investigation.
-The designee(s) may not be the accused perpetrator (harasser or bully) or victim.
+The designee(s) may not be the accused perpetrator (person who harrassed or bullied) or the victimized.